 We have riders of all ages on our tours!
 We have had children as young as eight with their parents, and adults of retirement age.
 However, there are no bike seats for infants available.

 Our customers rave about the unique experiences, sights and insights they have had.
 Many of them have honestly told us that their bike tour was one of the highlights of their visit to New York City.
-Please check our feedback page.
-Also, check our TripAdvisor page for more reviews/comments.
+Check our TripAdvisor page for more reviews/comments.

 The price of the tour includes a bike, a helmet, and our guide(s).
 On tours where we stop for meals and/or snacks, the cost of the food/drinks is not covered by the tour price.
 But, in general, our meals are almost always at local restaurants away from tourist areas and far from tourist-area prices!

 Yes, that is correct, we did mention them, as they are provided with the bikes.
 And, yes, our riders are required to wear them at all times when riding.
 This is a requirement of our insurance, and is really not at all a bad idea, in general!